ruiwng/GAMES101/README.md

 ## Assignment 0: Configure Assignments Environment

 ### Install Eigen
-In the assignemnts of this lecture, Eigen is used for mathematics related calculation, such as dot product, cross product, linear transformation, projection transformation, and so on. so Eigen shoule be installed beforehand.
+In the assignemnts of this lecture, Eigen is used for mathematics related calculation, such as dot product, cross product, linear transformation, projection transformation, and so on. so Eigen should be installed beforehand.
 If you want to know more about Eigen, please go to [Eigen website](https://eigen.tuxfamily.org/index.php?title=Main_Page) for more details. installing Eigen is straightforward. following these steps will be fine:
 - Download Eigen.
 Go to [Eigen offical website](https://eigen.tuxfamily.org/index.php?title=Main_Page), select a latest stable version, and download it.
 - Install Eigen.
-Upzip the package, follow the instructions in the INSTALL file which is under the root directory to install Eigen to the system path. then you can refer to Eigen header files in your code just as this:
+Upzip the package, follow the instructions in the INSTALL file which is under the root directory to install Eigen to the system path. then you can refer to Eigen header files in your code just like this:
 ```C++
 #include<eigen3/Eigen/Core>
 #include<eigen3/Eigen/Dense>
 ```

 ### Install OpenCV
-To show the rendering result, We select OpenCV to do some pixel-level processing, you can go to [OpenCV Documents](https://docs.opencv.org/4.x/d0/db2/tutorial_macos_install.html), and follow these steps listed there to install OpenCV, it may take several minutes to compile the source codes, be patient! after installing OpenCV successfully, include the OpenCV header files and enjoy it:
+To show the rendering result, We select OpenCV to do some pixel-level processing, you can go to [OpenCV Documents](https://docs.opencv.org/4.x/d0/db2/tutorial_macos_install.html), and follow these steps listed there to install OpenCV, it may take several minutes to compile the source codes, be patient! after installing OpenCV successfully, you may include the OpenCV header files and enjoy it:
 ```C++
 #include <opencv2/opencv.hpp>
 ```

 ### Configure VSCode
-On the other hand, using VSCode as our development environment is highly recommended. the configuration corresponding to VSCode is under the .vscode directory in the root directory of every assignment.
+On the other hand, using VSCode as our developing environment is highly recommended. the configuration corresponding to VSCode is under the .vscode directory in the root directory of every assignment.
 I only add the configuration for Mac OS System.(sorry about that)

 After installing Eigen and OpenCV, make sure adding the include directory in the CMakeList.txt file, so that your compiler can find the header file.